Firmness: Varies (3 firmness options)

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Lightweight back sleepers may find the medium Spartan most comfortable, as it will sink less than the soft Spartan.
 Average-weight back sleepers who need support at the hips and shoulders should also find a balance of spinal alignment and comfort on the medium Spartan.
-The firm setting is best for heavyweight back sleepers who need a conforming feel without excessive sagging in this position.
+The firm setting is the best mattress for heavyweight back sleepers who need a conforming feel without excessive sagging in this position.

 The Spartan settings that work best for each back sleeper body type should also work well for most stomach sleepers.
 Some heavyweight sleepers who carry more weight in their midsections may experience light sagging in this position on the firm Spartan, which is medium-firm on the firmness scale.
 If you’ve struggled with this in the past, we recommend choosing a firm or very firm mattress from Brooklyn Bedding or another brand instead.
 Still, the firm setting should work well for lightweight and average-weight stomach sleepers.
+For more supportive options, see our picks on the best mattress for heavy stomach sleepers.

-The springy coil system and quick response comfort foams make this bed a great choice for combination sleepers.
+The springy coil system and quick response comfort foams make this bed a great mattress for combination sleepers.
 Even though the Spartan has one inch of slow-response memory foam, which is known to create challenges for mobility, the top foams have a quick bounce that respond well to pressure and make it easy to change positions.
 We recommend choosing the firmness level of your new Spartan bed based on the sleeping position you spend the most time in throughout the night.
 Lightweight combination sleepers and combination sleepers who spend some time on their sides should opt for softer versions, while those who spend more time on their backs or stomachs should go with a firmer version, as should average-weight and heavier combination sleepers.

 The Spartan has a unique feel that combines bounce, mobility and light contouring for pressure points.
 The coils give the bed responsiveness and the proprietary comfort foams hug the body without the “stuck” feeling of memory foam.
 The taller-than-average, 8” coil layer gives the bed the bouncy feel of an innerspring mattress that makes it easy to change positions.
 It has a neutral foam feel, meaning that you can’t really detect memory foam in the mattress.
 Instead, it feels like a generally soft, comfortable bed.
 Keep in mind that the softer the Spartan you choose, the more pressure-point relief, motion isolation and contouring you’re likely to experience on the sleeping surface.